Quantcast

 stock / stock

-stock / stock <--original brake pads, don't count your life on them
+stock / stock <--original brake pads, need new back brake pads

 was a 15speed, now a 10 speed